Identifiability of directed-cycle and catenary linear compartment models: Identifiability of directed-cycle models

 \begin{example}[Example~\ref{ex:coeff-map}, continued] For the model in Figure~\ref{fig:cycle-running-example}, we computed earlier, in~\eqref{eq:coeff-map-for-main-ex}, the coefficient map $\msc : \R^{5} \rightarrow \R ^5$, and its Jacobian matrix (in Example~\ref{ex:jacobian-matrix}).
 Next, we consider the following modified version of the coefficent map: $\mathsf{d} : \R^{5} \rightarrow \R ^5$, given by $(\mathsf{d}_1,\mathsf{d}_2,\mathsf{d}_3,\mathsf{d}_4,\mathsf{d}_5):=(\msc_1,\msc_2,\msc_5/\msc_4, \msc_4, \msc_3)$.
 The Jacobian matrix of $\mathsf{d} $ -- where the columns correspond to the parameters $ k_{21}, k_{32}, k_{13}, k_{01}, k_{03}$, respectively -- is the following $5 \times 5$ matrix:

 In the above matrix, we subtract column-$1$ from column-$4$, and column-$3$ from column-$5$.
 This yields a matrix with the following lower-triangular block structure:

 This block matrix makes it straightforward to confirm that the Jacobian matrix of $\mathsf{d}$ is full rank.
-This confirms, via Proposition~\ref{prop:rank-matrix-for-identifiability} and Lemma~\ref{lem:modify-coeffs-by-division}, what we saw earlier: this model is identifiable. \end{example}
+This confirms, via Proposition~\ref{prop:rank-matrix-for-identifiability} and Lemma~\ref{lem:modify-coeffs-by-division}, what we saw earlier: this model is generically locally identifiable. \end{example}

 In Example~\ref{ex:ideas-in-big-proof}, we performed several steps.
 First, we modified the coefficient map (by reordering the coefficients and replacing one coefficient by a quotient of two coefficents).
 Next, we performed column operations on the Jacobian matrix of the modified coefficient map.
 Finally, we observed that the resulting matrix is lower triangular.
 Versions of these steps are the key ideas in the proof of the following result; for instance, the general block matrix appears below in~\eqref{eq:jac-after-col-opers}.